samwarnick/samwarnick.com/src/content/blog/2025/10/2025-10-28-migrating-samwarnick-com-to-be-self-hosted.md

 It just feels cool to have _my_ blog on _my_ server in _my_ closet (with a little help from Cloudflare.)

 My blog does not get much traffic, so I'm not too worried about it bringing my house down[^5].
 I am a little worried about if my internet or power goes out.
 For now, I will keep Netlify going, and I can switch over some DNS records to point back at Netlify if I need to.
+Builds are slower too.
+Netlify builds take like one minute.
+On Coolify, they take anywhere between two and three minutes.
+More if Nixpacks decides it no longer has the cache.
+Probably something better hardware can fix.

 I don't know if I will do this permanently or not.
 But it's been an exciting adventure.